-NASA might get a fancy digital-count display, retire the analogue clock from Apollo era but the passion for the analogue clock does not end.
+NASA might get a fancy digital-count display and retire the analogue clock from Apollo era but the passion for the analogue clock does not end.
 An analogue clock has moving hands, where the smaller one is the hours hand and travels 30° in one hour, and the longer one is the minutes hand and travels 360° in an hour.
 The seconds hand rotates with a step of 6°.
+Here we look to design an analogue clock using MATLAB.

 Download source code: click here